Folic acid and pregnancy: when to take it and what dosage?

 What is folic acid?

-Folic acid, also known as vitamin B9, is a water-soluble vitamin essential for the body's proper functioning.
+Folic acid, also known as vitamin B9, is a water-soluble vitamin essential for the proper functioning of the body.
 It is a vitamin that cannot be synthesized by the human body naturally, and must therefore be supplied by the diet or by medication!

 Folic acid plays an important role in many bodily functions, including the formation of red and white blood cells, DNA production, tissue growth and repair, and the development and proper functioning of the nervous system.